 You will need:

-While you may be tempted to use more than one mortgage broker to get as many deals as possible to choose from, it’s usually not a good idea.
-Your broker will be able to do the best job possible for you when they’re able to sit down and really get to know about your needs and circumstances, which requires commitment from both parties.
+While you may be tempted to use more than one mortgage broker to get as many deals as possible to choose from, it may not be a good idea.
+Your broker will be able to do the best job possible for you when they’re able to sit down and really get to know about your needs and circumstances.

-A good broker will always be on the lookout for the best deal for you, and this can mean they will be in regular contact.
-If you have more than one advisor getting in touch, you’re likely to lose track of what offers are on the table, and which one offers the best value.
+A good broker will always be on the lookout for the most suitable deal for you, and this can mean they will be in regular contact.
+If you have more than one advisor getting in touch, you may lose track of what offers are on the table, and which one offers the best value.

 Plus, every time an application is made to a lender on your behalf, they will carry out a credit check, which will show up on future records.
 Banks and building societies can take lots of applications as a sign of financial instability, which could lead to you being rejected.
 This is much more likely to happen if you have more than one broker on the case who aren’t in communication with one another.